-- 25 years of age or older and present a birth certificate to validate age. - Must be considered for admission under general admission requirements or qualify for admission as a mature student.
+- 25 years of age or older and present a piece of government-issued ID to validate age. - Must be considered for admission under general admission requirements or qualify for admission as a mature student. - Must have served two or more years in a local church or para-church ministry in some lay or professional ministry.